 In-person school expense planning

-The extra cost of school and safety supplies might be a hit to your budget.
+With inflation, these costs might be even higher this year and be an extra hit to your budget.
 To prepare, watch for sales to see if you can get any supplies at a discount or with a coupon.
-Also, be on the lookout for Tax Free Weekend in your state.
+Also, be on the lookout for Tax Free Weekend‡ in your state.
 Sales tax isn’t included on most purchases during this weekend, which can help you save money.

 Costs for virtual learning

-As our communities continue to reel from the coronavirus, many schools are embracing virtual learning full-time, or creating contingency plans in the event of COVID cases impacting attendance.
-Hopefully the school district will provide the necessary technology your students needs, but in the event they don’t, it is important to be prepared for this added cost.
+Hopefully the school district will provide the necessary technology your student needs, but in the event they don’t, it is important to be prepared for this added cost.
 Tablets and laptops can run from $330 – $1,300 depending on the brand you select.
 You might also want to consider different tools such as timers, planners or apps that can help your student stay focused and manage his or her time.

 Creating a designated study space for your student at home could also cost some money.
 Desks and chairs can get pricey so look for ways to creatively reuse furniture you already have, or scout for deals and sales.
 If these extra expenses are not part of your monthly budget, start small and buy one thing at a time.
 Make a list of what your student needs and work it in your monthly costs as you can.

-In addition to planning for back-to-school costs—regardless of how schools will operate—it’s also important to refresh your finances related to personal costs related to insurance, at-home medical supplies and cleaning materials.
+In addition to planning for back-to-school costs, it’s also important to refresh your finances related to personal costs related to insurance, at-home medical supplies and cleaning materials.
 Many students will be due for their annual medical physicals.
 Check in on your medical benefits to see if the preventative care for your student is covered or which clinics will offer back-to-school physicals.

 Your grocery bill might also change during this atypical school year.
 You might need to spend more money on groceries to account for eating most meals and snacks at home.
-Or you might need to buy additional items for your child to safely eat lunch at school without requiring them to use communal supplies.
+Or you might need to buy additional items for your child to eat lunch at school.

 UMB personal banking solutions offer convenience and simplicity to meet all your financial needs.
 From home loans to auto financing and everything in between, see how UMB personal banking can work with you to find the right products for your life and lifestyle.